miker704/deploying_to_render/README.md

-bundle exec rake assets:precompile bundle exec rake assets:clean bundle exec rake db:migrate rails db:seed #if needed
+bundle exec rake assets:precompile bundle exec rake assets:clean bundle exec rake db:migrate rails db:seed #if needed, comment this line out whenever pushing to a working deployment to avoid db errors

 ```

-The difference between these scripts is some students have been able to deploy their app using just the provided build script given by render without seeding while others have to provide the seed command.
-And in my case using the default commands only renders the rails root page if this is the case the rails 6.X.X ->
+The difference between these scripts is that some students have been able to deploy their app using just the provided build script given by render without seeding, while others have to provide the seed command.
+And in my case using the default commands only renders the rails root page if this is the case the rails 6.X.X -> script works.
-script works.
 Its likely if your app uses rails 5.2.8 you may be fine just using the default build commands provided by render.com.